Dovyski/dovyski.github.io/README.md

 video sources and edit timestamps are recorded in `_design/archival-footage.md`.
 Hero motion can be paused and honors reduced-motion and data-saving preferences.

-With a clean working tree, switch between designs using `git switch master` and `git switch design/spaceflight` (or `git switch design/editorial-refresh` for the earlier editorial experiment).
-Restart the preview server after switching branches so the generated pages are rebuilt together.
+With a clean working tree, preview the charcoal version using `git switch --detach charcoal-source-sans-checkpoint`.
+Return to the final site with `git switch master`, or use `git switch design/editorial-refresh` to view the earlier editorial experiment.
+Restart the preview server after switching versions so the generated pages are rebuilt together.

 With Jekyll and `jekyll-paginate` installed, run from the repository root: